Ahrix14/MaC-cHanGer/README.md

 for example:  python3 mac_changer.py -i eth0 -m 44:76:34:23:11:99

-for any help, type:  python3 mac_changer -h or --help
+for any help, type:  python3 mac_changer.py -h or --help

                    Thank you.